 One promotional gimmick was that every ticket holder was required to pass through The Final Warning Station, where a theater worker warned you face to face that this may be the last 'shock' film you will ever want to see.

 The film not only had numerous release titles, but also several working titles throughout the production.
 Among them "The Stench of Flesh", "Thus Do We Live To Be Evil" and "That Will Teach Them To Be Bad".
 "Reazione a catena" ("Chain Reaction") was the final choice.

 The origin of the film was Mario Bava's desire to work with Laura Betti again.
-Betti had previously appeared in Bava's Hatchet for the Honeymoon (1970) and the two had gotten along so well they concocted the premise of this film for another project together.
+Betti had previously appeared in Bava's Blood Brides (1970) and the two had gotten along so well they concocted the premise of this film for another project together.